User Review( votes)

 There are about thirty mode of action (MOA) groups among the herbicides with about ten accounting for the majority in Canadian prairie agriculture.
 It’s probably an over-simplification to categorize them into just two groups – systemic and contact.
 But that grouping goes a long way to making an application decision.

-Contact products (MOA Group 6, 10, 14, 22, 27) must form a deposit that has good coverage.
-Droplets need to be closely spaced and cover a significant proportion of the surface area because their symptoms appear under the droplet, and don’t spread far from there.
+Contact products (MOA Group 5, 6, 10, 14, 22, 27) must form a deposit that provides good coverage.
+Droplets need to be closely spaced and cover a significant proportion of the surface area because their effects occurs under the droplet, and doesn’t spread far from there.
 One way to generate more droplets is to reduce droplet diameter, another is to add more water.
 A reasonable combination of both is ideal.

 Systemic products (MOA Group 1, 2, 4, 9) will translocate within the plant to their site of action after uptake.
 As a result, coverage is less important as long as sufficient dose is presented to the plant.
 In practice, this means coarser sprays and/or less water may be acceptable.